A Tiny C (x86_64) Function Hooking Library

 Author: Dylan Müller

-Function detouring is a powerful hooking technique that allows for the interception of C/C++ functions. cdl86 aims to be a compact detours library for x86_64 Linux.
+Function detouring is a powerful hooking technique that allows for the interception of C/C++ functions. cdl86 aims to be a tiny C detours library for x86_64 binaries.

 1. Overview